 a headless man, plastic and puppet heads, facial expressions and masks, moving limbs, a collection of various body movements, close-ups

-of legs and activities involving legs, all filmed with rapid editing and distorted cinematography.
+of legs and activities involving legs, all filmed with rapid editing and some distorted cinematography.
 The film is so random it can be

 Potted Psalm, The